slafniy/DedTunedProject/README.md

 - Ray Of Enfeeblement - does not require concentration, lasts 5 turns, deals initial 2d8 necrotic damage, upcast increases damage by 1d8
 - Stoneskin - does not require concentration, lasts 10 turns
 - Bestow Curse - does not require concentration
+- Protection From Evil And Good - no concentration, lasts 10 turns, applies in AOE

 ### Classes